Cinema of Nigeria: Africa

-Since the 2000s, Nigerian movies started to dominate television screens across the African continent and by extension, the diaspora.
-The film actors have also become household names across the continent, and the movies significantly influence cultures in many African nations; from ways of dressing to speech and use of Nigerian slang.
-This has been attributed to the fact that Nigerian films told "relatable" stories, which made foreign films gather dust on the shelves of video stores, even though they cost much less.

-This overwhelming popularity has also led to backlash against Nigerian films in several countries; For instance, there have been reported cases of shops selling Nigerian films being raided by the police in Ghana; according to them, "they are struggling not to be colonized by Nigerian movies".
+The overwhelming popularity of Nollywood productions has also led to backlash against Nigerian films in several countries.
+For instance, there have been reported cases of shops selling Nigerian films being raided by the police in Ghana; according to them, "they are struggling not to be colonized by Nigerian movies".
 Several other governments have also introduced protectionist measures, some of which include introducing spurious taxes for production houses who want to shoot films in their countries.
 In July 2010, Ghana started demanding US$1,000 from visiting Nigerian actors and US$5,000 from producers and directors.
 The Democratic Republic of Congo had also tried to ban Nigerian films.
 Jean Rouch, a champion of indigenous art in Niger, compared Nollywood to AIDS.
 He stated that there seems to be a "Nigerianization" of Africa, worrying that the whole continent has come to "snap its fingers the Nigerian way".

 Europe

 The Nigerian film industry has a strong following in the African diaspora community in Europe, especially in the United Kingdom.